learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 ### 2. Pizza Show Page

-There should be a show page for each Pizza.
+X There should be a show page for each Pizza.
 It should display the name and ingredients.

 ### 3. Restaurant Show Page